UBessle/beyond-page-metrics/README.md

-velocity-sc2014-beyond-page-metrics
+beyond-page-metrics
 ===================================

-Code and examples from out Velocity 2014 Tutorial: http://velocityconf.com/velocity2014/public/schedule/detail/35302
+Code and examples from our Tutorial on Going Beyond Page Level Metrics
+- ResourceTiming to look within the page
+- Timing events outside just the page
+- Instrumenting on older browsers